Diamonds in the Ruff

 trained - the goal is to have dogs who don't know much, so the audience can see them learn

-Make sure your dog is on a well-fitted collar and leashed before you let him out of the car.
+Make sure your dog is on a well-fitted collar or harness and leashed before you let him out of the car.
 Hold the leash at all times.

 Please keep your dog and children close to you.
 Avoid letting your dog or child wander uninvited into another dog or human's space or party when other dogs are trying to pay attention to their owners.
 Please respect the personal space of all the dogs, including the instructor's dogs.